4JX/L5P-Keyboard-RGB/README.md

 - **Lightning:** Adds a little _spark_.
 - **AmbientLight:** Reacts to content on your screen.
+- **AmbientLightWarmerDesaturated:** Reacts to content on your screen.
+Warmer & Desaturated.
 - **Smooth(Left/Right)Wave:** An implementation of the classic wave effect.
 - **(Left/Right)Swipe:** Transitions the selected colors from side to side, useful for custom waves.
 - **Disco:** A portable dance floor!